After the Fox: Release

 After the Fox was released in Great Britain, Italy and the United States in December 1966.
 As part of a publicity barrage, United Artists announced that it had signed Federico Fabrizi to direct three films.
 The story was to be planted in the trade papers and then appear in general newspapers, with Sellers available for telephone interviews in character as Fabrizi.
 The editors of Daily Variety recognized the fictional name immediately and spoiled the gag.

 Influence

 The scene in which Okra speaks to Aldo through the beautiful Maria Grazia Buccella inspired a similar scene in Austin Powers in Goldmember (2002), in which Austin Powers talks to Foxxy Cleopatra through the Nathan Lane character.

-The 2010 Bollywood film Tees Maar Khan is an authorized remake.

 Reception and legacy

 The film was poorly received when it was released and earned mixed reviews.
 New York Times critic Bosley Crowther wrote: "It's pretty much of a mess, this picture.
 Yes, you'd think it was done by amateurs."

 The Variety reviewer thought that "Peter Sellers is in nimble, lively form in this wacky comedy which, though sometimes strained, has a good comic idea and gives the star plenty of scope for his usual range of impersonations."

 The Boston Globe called the film "funny, fast and wholly ridiculous" and thought Sellers' portrayal of Fabrizi "hilarious."

 Billboard called the film "a series of fun-filled satires ... guaranteed for laughs" and thought that Sellers was "at his droll best" and Mature "hilarious."

 Monthly Film Bulletin wrote, "Continuing the De Sica's decline of recent years, this witless comedy of incompetent crooks and excitable Italians never even begins to get off the ground" and called Seller's performance "self-indulgent," but singled out Mature as "amusing and touching."

 On Rotten Tomatoes, the film has a 78% approval rating with an average rating of 5.9 out of 10, based on reviews from 9 critics.

 The film has some kinship with What's New Pussycat?, which was released the previous year and also starred Sellers.
 That film was the first written by Woody Allen, who, like Neil Simon, had been a staff writer for Sid Caesar.
 Even the advertising tagline on the posters and trailer for After The Fox proclaimed, "You Caught The Pussycat ...
 Now Chase The Fox!".
 The poster art for both films was illustrated by Frank Frazetta.

 It has since gained a cult following for its numerous in-jokes skewering movie stars, starstruck audiences, pretentious film critics and pompous directors, including Cecil B. DeMille, Federico Fellini, Michelangelo Antonioni and De Sica.

 The film was remade in 2010 in Hindi as Tees Maar Khan.